10 Small Bathroom Ideas That Work

 Get Started on Your Bathroom Design

-These small bathroom design ideas were created using RoomSketcher Home Designer.
-RoomSketcher Home Designer is a fantastic and easy-to-use floor plan and home design software that you can use to design your bathroom online.
-Just draw your floor plan, furnish and decorate it, and see your design in 3D – it’s that easy!
+These small bathroom design ideas were created using RoomSketcher.
+RoomSketcher provides an easy-to-use bathroom planner that you can use to design your bathroom online.
+Just draw your bathroom floor plan, furnish and decorate it, and see your design in 3D – it’s that easy!

 For additional features, such as stunning 3D Photos, high-resolution 2D and 3D Floor Plans, and Live 3D viewing – simply upgrade to a VIP or Pro subscription at any time.